hetalang/HetaSimulator.jl/README.md

 ## Introduction

-Heta language is a domain-specific modeling language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
-Heta code and tabular formats can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.
+Heta language is a domain-specific modeling language (DSL) for dynamic models used in quantitative systems pharmacology (QSP) and systems biology (SB).
+The Heta code and the tables can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.

 This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
 A QSP model can be directly run using the HetaSimulator without additional tools.
 The ODE system in general form can also be run with HetaSimulator.